ckangwen/CodeExtensionPack/angular-extension-pack-by-bro-jenuel/README.md

-# Angular Extention Pack By BroJenuel
+# Angular extension Pack By BroJenuel

-## Extention About
+## extension About

-This is a extention Pack for Developing Web App.
-I dont want to add everything in here like Theme and others, I only added the things that needed in prgoramming.
+This is a extension Pack for Developing Web App.
+I don't want to add everything in here like Theme and others, I only added the things that needed in programming.

 **Enjoy!**